 All Proposals - Describe the research and education activities to be undertaken in 15 pages or less.
 Describe curriculum development activities in a separate section titled "Curriculum Development Activities."
 Medium and Large Proposals - Since the success of collaborative research efforts are known to depend on thoughtful coordination mechanisms that regularly bring together the various participants of the project, all Medium proposals that include more than one investigator and all Large proposals must include a Collaboration Plan.
 While the length of the Project Description for Small proposals is limited to 15 pages, for Medium and Large proposals up to 3 additional pages are allowed for Collaboration Plans.
 Collaboration Plans should be included at the end of the Project Description in a section entitled "Collaboration Plan".
 The length of and degree of detail provided in the Collaboration Plan should be commensurate with the complexity of the proposed project.
 Where appropriate, the Collaboration Plan might include: 1) the specific roles of the project participants in all organizations involved; 2) information on how the project will be managed across all the investigators, institutions, and/or disciplines; 3) identification of the specific coordination mechanisms that will enable cross-investigator, cross-institution, and/or cross-discipline scientific integration (e.g., yearly workshops, graduate student exchange, project meetings at conferences, use of the grid for videoconferences, software repositories, etc.), and 4) specific references to the budget line items that support collaboration and coordination mechanisms.
-If a Large proposal, or a Medium proposal with more than one investigator, does not include a Collaboration Plan, that proposal will not be merit reviewed until the proposing organization submits such a Plan to NSF.
-Failure to respond without proview.
+If a Large proposal will not be merit reviewed until the proposing organization submits such a Plan to NSF.
+Failure to respond within 10 business days to NSF's request for a missing Collaboration Plan may result in the proposal being returned without review.
 Supplementary Documents: In the Supplementary Documents Section, upload the following information where relevant: (1) List of Project Personnel and Partner Institutions (Note - In collaborative proposals, only the lead institution should provide this information), Provide current, accurate information for all personnel and institutions involved in the project.
 NSF staff will use this information in the merit review process to manage conflicts of interest.
 The list should include all Pls, Co-Pls, Senior Personnel, paid/unpaid Consultants or Collaborators, Subawardees, Postdocs, and project-level advisory committee members.
 This list should be numbered and include (in this order) Full name, Organization(s), and Role in the project, with each item separated by a semi-colon.
 Each person listed should start a new numbered line.
 For example: - 1.
 Mary Smith; XYZ University; PI - 2.
 John Jones; University of PQR; Senior Personnel - 3.
 Jane Brown; XYZ University; Postdoc - 4.
 Bob Adams; ABC Inc.; Paid Consultant - 5.
 Mary White; Welldone Institution; Unpaid Collaborator - 6.
-Tim Green; ZZZ University; Subawardee (2) Post Doctoral Mentoring Plan (if applicable) Proposals that include funding to support postdoctoral researchers in any way must include a Post Doctoral Mentoring Plan.
+Tim Green; ZZZ University; Subawardee - (2) Post Doctoral Mentoring Plan (if applicable) Proposals that include funding to support postdoctoral researchers in any way must include a Post Doctoral Mentoring Plan.
 Proposals that request funding to support post docs and that do not include Post Doctoral Mentoring Plans will be returned without review.
-(3) Other Specialized Information RUI Proposals: Pls from predominantly undergraduate institutions should include a Research in Undergraduate Institutions (RUI) Impact Statement and Certification of RUI Eligibility in this Section.
-GOALI proposals: Pls submitting GOALI proposals should include industry-university agreement letters on intellectual property in this section B. Budgetary Information Cost Sharing: Cost sharing is not required under this solicitation.
-C. Due Dates • Submission Window Date(s) (due by 5 p.m. proposer's local time): September 01, 2010 - September 15, 2010 September 1 - September 15, Annually Thereafter MEDIUM Projects November 01, 2010 - November 28, 2010 November 1 - November 28, Annually Thereafter LARGE Projects December 01, 2010 - December 17, 2010 December 1 - December 17, Annually Thereafter SMALL Projects D. FastLane/Grants.gov Requirements • For Proposals Submitted Via FastLane:
+(3) Other Specialized Information RUI Proposals: PIs from predominantly undergraduate institutions should include a Research in Undergraduate Institutions (RUI) Impact Statement and Certification of RUI Eligibility in this Section.
+GOALI proposals: PIs submitting GOALI proposals should include industry-university agreement letters on intellectual property in this section.
+B. Budgetary Information Cost Sharing: Cost sharing is not required under this solicitation.

+C. Due Dates • Submission Window Date(s) (due by 5 p.m. proposer's local time):

+September 01, 2010 - September 15, 2010

+MEDIUM Projects

+November 01, 2010 - November 28, 2010

+LARGE Projects

+December 01, 2010 - December 17, 2010

+SMALL Projects

+D. FastLane/Grants.gov Requirements

+For Proposals Submitted Via FastLane: